dvopsway/icilambda/README.md

     "elasticsearch": ["disk_check", "mem_check", "load_check", "procs_check", "proc_elasticsearch"],
 }
 ```
-The key in above dictionary will set as tags on aws, key name will be 'Monitor' value would be profile name: for e.g for redis machine tag create would be:
+The key in above dictionary will be set as tags on aws, key name will be 'Monitor' value would be profile name: for e.g for redis machine tag created would be:
 ```
 Monitor : redis
 ```

-Make sure checks that you have defined in profile have their definition in all_checks variable in properties.py
+Make sure checks that checks for tags you have defined in monitoring_profile have their definition in all_checks variable in properties.py
 for e.g
 ```
 all_checks = {